akhileshsv/barf/readme.md

 ./barf.exe -tui

 ```
 Note - using "read json txt" as an input option copies the base struct to clipboard and opens a new editor window to edit struct fields.
-Hit "?" to see an explanation of individual struct fields (as seen in the gifs below); save the edited file before exiting the editor window.
+Hit "?" to see an explanation of individual struct fields (as seen in the gifs below); paste the struct into the editor (ctrl + v) and save the edited file before exiting the editor window.

 #### direct stiffness method/analysis
 ![truss](https://github.com/akhileshsv/barf/assets/63144799/7d98a053-f24d-4a58-a374-65f53fc3fc7c)